 Some of the best baby gift ideas aren’t even toys.
 This is an amazing car seat cover that keeps your baby toasty and warm but is also safe to use (it goes over the baby, not behind).
 JJ Cole also makes one that's a little more wallet-friendly.
 Shop here.

 Minted makes these gorgeous custom pillows.
 Each pillow includes an alternative down insert and free personalization.
 Pillows are custom-made from luxury, natural fabrics printed in the United States.
 You can shop them here.
+Use the code: PCHX15 for 15% off!

 This is an amazing first game for kids.
 Simply roll the cube and choose the matching color card and perform the simple activity shown, such as “Make a happy face”, “Moo like a cow” or “Find something blue”.
 It’s fun and easy and something you can do together.
 Shop here.